calphool/M4ToVGA/README.md

 A few updates.
 First, I bought a Nandland Go board because I like how the designer (Russell) has put together a lot of training material.
 I am thinking of going through his training projects to pick up tips / tricks.
-No intent to convert the MXToVGA projects away from Altera, but I sure would like to get a more solid understanding of how hardware engieners like Russell build rock solid projects.
+No intent to convert the MXToVGA projects away from Altera, but I sure would like to get a more solid understanding of how hardware engineers like Russell build rock solid projects.
 Oh, I also updated all the code in this repo to use Russell's naming standard.
 He's right, it makes the code easier to understand.

 As you may have figured out, I have bifurcated the project into three separate repositories (M4ToVGA, M2ToVGA, and M3ToVGA).
 M4ToVGA and M3ToVGA are known to be working.